ropensci/roweb3/content/blog/2026-05-19-analisis-demografico-con-arcenso/index.en.md

   )
 ```

 {{< figure src="piramide_poblacional_1.png" alt="Population pyramids comparing the distribution by age and sex in Argentina between 1970 and 1980.
-A narrower base is observed in 1980, along with a slight relative increase in the adult and older adult populations, with differences between men and women." >}}
+A narrower base is observed in 1980, along with a slight relative increase in the adult and older adult populations, with differences between men and women." caption="Figure 1.
+Population structure by sex and five-year age group.
+Argentina.
+Year 1970 and 1980.
+Source: INDEC, Censo Nacional de Población 1970 y 1980.
+Processed with ARcenso.">}}

 Both censuses show a young population structure, with a high concentration of people in the younger age groups.
 However, by 1980, a slight shift towards the adult age groups is already apparent, suggesting the early stages of population ageing.